This post contains affiliate links. We may earn a small commission when you buy through our links β at no extra cost to you.

 Pros

-- Heavy-gauge steel and cast iron grates hold up to years of outdoor use.
+- Heavy-gauge steel body and cast iron grates hold up to years of outdoor use

-- Adjustable charcoal tray and dual dampers enable grilling and smoking with good temperature control.
+- Adjustable charcoal tray and dual vents give precise heat management for grilling and smoking

 Cons